 - Blending a higher quality essential oil with a lower quality version of the same species

 - Adding individual constituents, whether naturally or synthetically derived, to an essential oil

 - Adding synthetics to improve the aroma

-- Adding vegetable (carrier) oils and not disclosing the dilution to the end consumer (This can be easily detected by the consumer by simply placing several drops of the oil on a tissue or perfumery blotter and waiting for the oil to dry out.
-If an oily ring remains, the essential oil has been diluted in a vegetable oils.
+- Adding vegetable (carrier) oils and not disclosing the dilution to the end consumer (This can often be detected by the consumer by simply placing several drops of the oil on a tissue or perfumery blotter and waiting for the oil to dry out.
+If an oily ring remains, it may indicate that the essential oil has been diluted in a vegetable oil.